To read Part One, please click here.

 “Do what?”

-“I was on the phone.
-In my room.
+“I was in my room.
 She burst in.”

 “Who?”
 Josephine prodded.